 The second issue is software.
-NVIDIA Surround/AMD Eyefinity essentially turn your triple monitors into one giant monitor and is a requirement in order to be able to take full advantage of your triple monitors when you’re racing.
-This does mean, however, that there is some funny behaviour that may pop-up with some applications.
+NVIDIA Surround/AMD Eyefinity essentially turns your triple monitors into one giant monitor and is a requirement in order to be able to take full advantage of your triple monitors when you’re racing.
+This does mean, however, that there is some funny behavior that may pop-up with some applications.

-For instance, normally when I’m working I’ll have a YouTube video or something maximised on my side monitor, however, if I maximise a YouTube video with NVIDIA Surround enabled, all three monitors suddenly are taken up by a full-screened video, defeating the purpose of having multiple monitors outside of sim racing.
+For instance, normally when I’m working I’ll have a YouTube video or something maximized on my side monitor, however, if I maximize a YouTube video with NVIDIA Surround enabled, all three monitors suddenly are taken up by a full-screened video, defeating the purpose of having multiple monitors outside of sim racing.

 Personally what I appreciate the most in a good sim rig is the ability to just jump in and start racing as quick as I can without having to mess around with a bunch of settings and configuration options beforehand.

-As I mentioned at the start of this article, if you’re considering either triples or ultrawides then I have guides on some of the best monitors available in both categories.
+As I mentioned at the start of this article, if you’re considering either triples or ultrawide then I have guides on some of the best monitors available in both categories.